Hadım Şehabeddin

-Hadım Şehabeddin Paşa (Old Turkish: Şihābüddīn; fl.
-1436–53), also called Kula Şahin Paşa, was an Ottoman general and governor that served Sultan Mehmed II (r.
+Hadım Şehabeddin Pasha (Old Turkish: Şihābüddīn; fl.
+1436–53), also called Kula Şahin Pasha, was an Ottoman general and governor that served Sultan Mehmed II (r.
 1444–46; 1451–81).
 Brought to the Ottoman court at a young age, Şehabeddin started as a court eunuch (hadım), then advanced to become Kapi Agha, a close advisor to the Sultan, before being appointed governor (sanjakbey) in Albania, and then at the height of his career, provincial governor (beylerbey) of Rumelia (1439–42). Şehabeddin was known as ardent supporter of the expansionist policy of Ottoman Empire.
 He commanded the Ottoman forces that captured Novo Brdo in 1441.
 After his forces were heavily defeated in a battle with forces of Janos Hunyadi in September 1442, he was dismissed from the position of beylerbey.
 After 1444 he was again briefly appointed to the position of beylerbey of Rumelia. Şehabeddin died in 1453 in Bursa.

 Name and early life

 Şehabeddin is commonly identified also as Kula Şahin Paşa.
 In some sources the nickname "Kula" was mistakenly translated as "brown falcon", although kula (not kule) is actually a reference to his slave origin (kul), because he was a devşirme conscript. "Şahin" is the common shortening of his name, "Şehabeddin".
 The founding inscription at the Kirazli mosque dated 1436–37, commonly identified as the foundation of Şehabeddin, names his father "Abdullah".
 He was brought to the Ottoman court at very young age, as a slave, and was probably of Georgian descent.
 He completed the Enderun School and served as a court eunuch (thus honourably titled hadim) in the sultan's harem and palace.